Are you feeling overwhelmed by pain and unsure how to make positive changes in your health and wellbeing? Coaching for Health may be able to help!

 If you have questions about this program, call the program manager toll-free at 1-844-430-0818 ext.
 2.

 Health care professionals can refer a patient to the program if:

 - The client is 18+ years old

 - The patient has a chronic pain diagnosis or has been living with stable persistent pain for 6+ months.
-If the time frame is shorter and the physician feels the patient is highly motivated to self-manage with a stable condition, the physician may refer the patient to the program.
+If the time frame is shorter and the licensed medical professional feels the patient is highly motivated to self-manage with a stable condition, they may still refer the patient to the program.

 - The pain is interfering in the patient’s daily function in one or more domains: general activity, mood, walking ability, normal work, enjoyment of life, relationships with other people, and sleep.

 - The patient desires change but is unsure how to proceed or is stuck in old habits

 - The patient self-identifies as interested in self-management